Wellbriety Certified Treatment Centers

 Sweat lodges, pipe and fire ceremonies and talking circles lend their healing gifts to many in our community.
 The drum calls out and the people come.
 As a “white” organization providing an Indigenous program we have built a strong bridge with our brothers and sisters in indigenous agencies that supports a collaborative community response to the need.

 We are very excited to formalize our Wellbriety program with our recent White Bison Wellbriety Certification.
 To be the first Wellbriety program certified in Canada is a tremendous honour for us and we look forward to travelling together in our partnership.
 Click here to learn more.

-NARA Residential Treatment Center
+NARA Residential Treatment Center-OR

 The mission of NARA is to provide education, physical and mental health services and substance abuse treatment that is culturally appropriate to American Indians, Alaska Natives and anyone in need.

 Our purpose is to achieve the highest level of physical, mental and spiritual well being for American Indians and Alaska Native people.

 Founded in 1970 in Portland, Oregon, the Native American Rehabilitation Association of the Northwest, Inc. is an Indian- owned, Indian-operated, non-profit agency.
 Originally an outpatient substance abuse treatment center, NARA now operates a residential family treatment center, an outpatient treatment center, a child and family services center, a primary health care clinic, several adult mental health locations, a wellness center, and transitional housing for Native women and children.
 All services are centered on the family as it is NARA’s philosophy that, without the family circle there will be no future.